 /path and the

 ?query-string.
-When hiding the scheme, both “http” and “https” contents will be purged.
+When the scheme isn’t informed, both HTTP and HTTPS contents will be purged.

-It allows you to purge cached objects by passing a list of Cache Keys as an argument.
+Purges cached objects by passing a list of cache keys as an argument.

-- image format according to browser support – when using Azion Image Processor).
+- Image format according to browser support when using Image Processor.

-@@” and the device group name.
-To purge all variations, you must search for the cache key individually for each group.
+To purge all variations, you must search for the cache keys individually.

 scheme://host or just